Alex Smith Net Worth 2024

 Fact Sheet

-• Wondering what Alex Smith's real name is?
-Alex Smith's real name is Alexander Douglas Smith
+• Alex Smith's real name is Alexander Douglas Smith

 • Alex Smith is American

-• Alex Smith is a(n) Professional Football Player (NFL)
+• Alex Smith works as a(n) Professional Football Player (NFL)

 • Alex Smith celebrates their birthday on 5-7

-• What is Alex Smith's age?
+• How old is Alex Smith?
 Alex Smith is 40 years old

-• Is Alex Smith single or married?
-Alex Smith is Married (Elizabeth Barry)!
+• Alex Smith is currently Married (Elizabeth Barry)

 • Which college/university did Alex Smith go to?
 Alex Smith went to University of Utah

-• Alex Smith childrens names are Hudson and Hayes
+• Alex Smith's kids are Hudson and Hayes

 FAQ